-Student exams will be administered via computer to prepare them for the NCLEX exam.
 Additionally, many exam questions will be constructed in the same manner as NCLEX questions, allowing students to prepare for that testing format.
+Blueprints are not provided for this class.

-Weekly quizzes will be given through Course Point Plus for both Brunner and Abrams textbooks.
+Weekly quizzes will be given through Course Point Plus Enhanced for both Brunner and Abrams textbooks.
 These exams will open on Thursday at 1500 and are due at 0800 the following Monday.
 Quizzes not completed by the following Monday morning at 0800 will be given a grade of zero.

 Each unit exam includes 100 questions.
 Students will receive 2 hours to take each exam.
-Students must receive a cumulative grade of 77% or better on all exams, including the ATI Med Surge exam, to pass RNSG 1443.
+Students must receive a cumulative grade of 77% or better on all exams, including the ATI Med Surge exam, and the quizzes, to pass RNSG 1443.
 Exams scores will not be rounded.
-Assignments will not be included until a 77% exam average is obtained.
-Students receiving less than a 77% on any exam should review with the retention coach or the instructor presenting the material to review questions and reason questions were missed.
+Students receiving less than a 77% on any exam should review with the instructor presenting the material to review questions and reason questions were missed.
 Unit exams will consist of 80% of the final course grade.
+If a student fails two or more exams they will be meeting with all course instructors to discuss study habits, testing strategies, and options for class success.

 The exam policy includes the following:

-- Personal belongings are not allowed in the lab during testing. - Pencils, calculators and scratch paper will be issued to students prior to exam.
-These items must be returned prior to exiting testing area. - Cell phones and/or smart watches are not allowed in the lab during testing. - Students must adhere to lab rules. - Hats, hoodies, smart watches, jackets, large coats, or proxy badges may not be worn. - Talking will not be permitted; questions will be answered by an instructor. - Any action interpreted as cheating by facilitating instructor may result in immediate removal from testing lab, a zero recorded for the test grade and possible removal from SPC nursing program.
+- Personal belongings are not allowed in the lab during testing. - Mask must be worn at all times while testing.
+Masks will be checked at the door. - Hand sanitizer must be used upon entering and exiting the computer lab. - Pencils, calculators and scratch paper will be issued to students prior to exam.
+These items must be returned prior to exiting testing area.
+If testing is done on Blackboard then these items will be provided via Blackboard. - Cell phones and/or smart watches are not allowed in the lab during testing. - Students must adhere to lab rules. - Hats, hoodies, smart watches, jackets, large coats, long sleeves, sweaters, or proxy badges may not be worn. - Talking will not be permitted; questions will be answered by an instructor. - Any action interpreted as cheating by facilitating instructor may result in immediate removal from testing lab, a zero recorded for the test grade and possible removal from SPC nursing program.